Blendify/blender-manual/blender_docs/manual/editors/python_console.rst

 bpy.ops
 -------

-The tool/action system in Blender 2.5 is built around the concept of operators.
-These operators can be called directly from console or can be executed by click of a button or packaged in a python script.
-Very powerful they are..
+The tool system is built around the concept of operators.
+Operators are typically executed from buttons or menus but can also be be called directly from Python too.

+See the `bpy.ops <https://www.blender.org/api/blender_python_api_current/bpy.ops.html>`__ API documentation
-For a list of various operator categories, click here
+for a list of all operators.

 Lets create a set of five Cubes in the 3D Viewport.
 First, delete the existing Cube object by selecting it and pressing :kbd:`X`